 Can we declare a class of variables to be continuous at some point in the code and redeclare them to be binary later?

-Starting with Distribution 22.1 this can be achieved using the priority attribute.
+This can be achieved using the priority attribute.
 The priority attribute of a discrete variable can be used to relax a specific variable instance.
 The priority attribute

 .prior establishes in what order variables are to be fixed to integral values while searching for a solution.
 Variables with a specific